 Where: (1) Chichester Roman civitas capital at SU854044.

 (2) Old Sarum hillfort at SU 13773267 (often misdescribed as *Sorviodunum).

 (3) West Wickham Roman settlement (Cook and McCarthy 1933; Philp 2002), south of London by the source of the river Ravensbourne, at about TQ379649, located by AI's mileage figures.

 Name Origin: Noviomagus was a common name throughout the Roman Empire.
 France alone has 3 definite and 12 probable instances.
 The Novio- part naturally means ‘new’, but is confusable with *navis ‘river, while the -magus part naturally meant something like ‘power place, administrative centre’, from PIE *magh- ‘to have power’.

-Notes: TP’s name fragment MADUS might be one of these places.
+Notes: TP's name fragment MADUS was probably not one of these places.
 See Caesaromagus for more discussion of -magus.